ThirtySomething/ID3Stats/README.md

 ## Licence

 This project uses the [MIT licence][licence_mit].
-The licences of the used packages is listed at the bottom.
+The licences of the used packages are listed at the bottom.

 ## Motivation